Understanding The Differences Between First- And Third-Party Insurance Claims

 First-party claims are not based on fault.
 Another type of first-party clam is a health insurance claim; if you get sick, you’re entitled to health insurance benefits – that’s it.
 Same goes for your first-party collision coverage.
 If you cause an accident, crash into a tree, or incur property damages caused by another driver who is not insured, your first-party collision coverage pays for your property damage, minus your deductible.

 Which insurance company ends up paying property damage benefits can sometimes be complicated.
 Because insurance companies are for-profit businesses that are focused on minimizing the amount they pay out in claims, the at-fault party’s insurance company may look for reasons it is not obligated to pay your claim.
 Other times, it may not be clear who was at fault.
 This happens most frequently in the classic red light / green light case, where both drivers claim they had a green light and there are no independent witnesses to “break the tie.”
 It can also happen when police reports contain inaccurate or incomplete information.

 A situation could arise where an insured person causes a motor vehicle accident resulting in damage to your vehicle, but the damage exceeds the amount of coverage they have.
 In this instance, you may be able to recover property damage benefits from their insurance company and your insurance company.
 We can help you navigate these and other complexities that arise following a car crash; such as, if you were in a rented car or if you were in an accident with someone in a rental car.

 We Help You Fight Insurance Companies

 The recovery process is complex, and insurance companies may not be cooperative in helping you sort things out.
-When disputes arise, it is wise to enlist the help of the knowledgeable insurance dispute attorneys at Jontiff & Jontiff.
+In fact, insurance companies are always looking to save money and what is best for you is typically not best for them.
+Immediately after a motor vehicle accident, it is wise to enlist the help of the knowledgeable insurance dispute attorneys at Jontiff & Jontiff.